bestadamdagoat/ghost-multiconnect/README.md

 ## Finding the MAC Address

 The MAC address of the GMC is the first 12 digits of the serial number of the device.
-This can be found in settings under Bluetooth or Internet Access.
+This can be found in settings under Network setup -> Bluetooth information or Internet.

+You can also find it by opening a terminal and running `arp -a xxx.xxx.x.xxx` where xxx.xxx.x.xxx is the IP of your GMC device (can be found in settings under Network setup -> Wi-Fi).
+It'll be listed under physical address.